Anomaly detection for generic failure monitoring in robotic assembly, screwing and manipulation: Experimental Results

 Figure \ref{fig:detection_latency} (left) shows both the model evaluation and the operator-labeled anomaly.
 In this failure (1a), no contact occurs initially, with contact established around 6\:s.
 The reconstruction loss increases significantly at approximately 7.6\:s, coinciding visually with the labeled anomaly by the operator.
 Figure \ref{fig:detection_latency} (right) evaluates the data efficiency with varying number of demonstrations from 2 to 20.
 The highest AUROC of 0.86 was achieved using 10 demonstrations, representing 50\% of the entire training dataset.
 Notably, training with the full set and 75\% of the dataset results in a slightly lower AUROC of 0.78.
-Probably, increased variance in the demonstration data may lead to more false positives, reducing detection accuracy.
-Training with 5 demonstrations achieved an AUROC of 0.85, while using only 2 resulted in the lowest AUROC of 0.73.

-\autoref{fig:ablation} summarizes the ablation study results on Incorrect Target Pose error (1c), evaluating the impact of model architecture, feature type, and window size on detection performance.
-The proposed VAE model consistently outperforms both the baseline Autoencoder, which uses only dense layers, and a modified VAE variant including CNN layers \cite{Chen_2020_sliding_window_online}.
-Evaluating different modalities in addition to force/torque measurements, end-effector pose, gripper state, and velocity, revealed that incorporating all features yields the highest AUROC.
-Adding only the gripper state to the end-effector pose reduces variance while maintaining a comparable mean AUROC.
+This trend may arise during validation, where some samples are deemed higher quality than others.
+Moreover, increased variance in the demonstration data may lead to more false positives, reducing detection accuracy.
+Training with 5 demonstrations achieved an AUROC of 0.85, while using only 2 resulted in the lowest AUROC of 0.73. \autoref{fig:ablation} summarizes the ablation study results on Incorrect Target Pose error (1c), evaluating the impact of model architecture, feature type, and window size on detection performance.
+The proposed VAE model consistently outperforms both the baseline AE, which uses only dense layers, and a modified VAE variant including CNN layers (SWCVAE \cite{Chen_2020_sliding_window_online}).
+The undercomplete AE (UAE \cite{Graabæk_2023_experimental_ad}) produced results comparable to the VAE while exhibiting lower variance.
+Evaluating different modalities in \autoref{fig:ablation} (2) in addition to end-effector positions (EE), wrench force measurements (F), velocity (Vel), gripper state (GP), and the time from start of the task (t) revealed that incorporating all features yields the highest AUROC.
 Additionally, window sizes of 50, 100, and 500 were evaluated.
 The largest window size achieved the highest AUROC (0.78).
 In contrast, smaller windows yielded lower mean AUROC (below 0.4), with the smallest window exhibiting notably higher variance.

-\subsubsection{Detection Latency and Online Validation}
+\subsection{Detection Latency and Online Validation}